-Analysis of Consolidated Statement of Financial Condition As of December 31, 2021 and December 31, 2020
+Analysis of Consolidated Statement of Financial Condition

 China Bank's consolidated assets were recorded at P1.1 trillion in 2021, 7.4% higher year-on-year, supported by the expansion in investment securities and net loans.

 Due from Bangko Sentral ng Pilipinas and due from other banks posted decreases by 18.3% to P124.3 billion and 41.3% to P10.7 billion, respectively, from the drop in year-end placements with the BSP and deposits with correspondent banks.
 Meanwhile, interbank loans receivable and securities purchased under resale agreements rose by P18.3 billion to P36.6 billion from higher overnight placements with other banks and the BSP.